Samsung Galaxy S2 review

 I may love the phone having just got it, but it has a major fault regarding

 call echos when any case is fitted.
 These are heard by the third party.
 What's

 more, Samsung admit this to be a known problem.
 I report as following:

-Having received 2 Galaxy S2's this week (one for my partner, one for
+Having received 2 Galaxy S2's this week (one for my partner, one for me) both

-support member, I spoke directly to Samsung.
+spoke directly to Samsung.
 As a consequence, I have just finished a long and

 detailed call with Samsung.
 The following are direct quotes, made contemporaneously

 during a conversation with Samsung support regarding the echo problem.